eizen6/6502portable/README.md

 It's an Atari 800XL on a USB powerbank, video output captured into a Raspi on a 2nd powerbank.

-Optics inspired by Alien movie where computers look like they should.
+Visuals inspired by Alien movie where computers look like they should.
 Released in 1979, the year of Atari 800.

 I have rarely felt more satisfied.